 - a QUT research degree (HDR) tuition fee scholarship.

-Interested applicants must submit an Expression of Interest (EOI) for consideration prior to applying for this scholarship, as per QUT's how to apply website.
+You must submit an Expression of Interest (EOI) for consideration prior to applying for this scholarship.

 The EOI must include: